mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

    Write two unit tests for the ``scale`` method that takes a number as a parameter.
 It creates a new ``Point`` whose x is the x of the original point multiplied by the parameter.
    Likewise for its y attribute.
-Do not implement the ``add`` method.
+Do not implement the ``scale`` method.
 It currently returns an arbitrary ``Point`` of (0,0).
 Your unit tests should check the value that is returned by ``scale`` in two different instances where the expected result is not (0,0).